 I walk in the doors at 8:30 a.m., realizing that today is going to be an even busier day due to the new commercial that was just aired on TV.
 I have my daily meeting with the Sales Manager and other co-workers where we’ll discuss RV deliveries, financing on purchases and any other pertinent information we need to handle.
-The objective is always to make and increase sales.
+The objective is always to make and increase sales of new and used RVs.
 I’ve heard the motivational sales pitch before, but today is a brand new day and I am excited to get out on the lot!

 When the meeting is over, the doors to the dealership are opened up, and I make my way outside to shoot some videos of new RV floor plans which I can send to my customers or post on my Facebook page.

 Next, I walk the lot to see if I can be of assistance to anyone.
 I know the buying motives of my customer base and whatever category they fall into.
 Customers are usually very excited about fulfilling their dreams of RV ownership.
 Today’s customers include:

 - the young couple opting to live the minimalist lifestyle (suggested unit: Keystone Montana)

 - the retired couple who want to see the world (suggested unit: Tiffin Allegro Bus)

 - the free-spirit single adult who is determined to do it her own way (suggested unit: Winnebago Travato)